sedama29/phyto-dashboard/test_cases.md

 ### When Importing Classes from Another Project:

 **For Existing Projects:**
+- **"Import classes only" (classes_only) is ENABLED** - You can add class definitions without copying training images
 - If a class name **conflicts** (same name exists), the system shows a conflict resolution dialog with options:
   - **Skip**: Don't import this class (existing class remains unchanged)
   - **Merge**: Add training images from imported class to existing class (existing class definition is preserved, images are merged)
 - If a class name **doesn't conflict**, it's added as a new class
 - **Classes are NOT automatically overridden** - conflicts must be explicitly resolved
+- You can switch between import types (classes_only, with_images, with_model) - buttons remain enabled

 **For New Projects:**
 - All classes are imported without conflicts (no existing classes to conflict with)